-Credit 1 Year Grade 11-12 Prerequisite: Spanish III
+Year Credit 1 Grade 11-12 Prerequisite: Spanish III

-This course is designed around the Ohio World Language Standards and American Council of the Teaching of Foreign Language (ACTFL).
+This course is designed around the Ohio World Language Standards and This course is designed around the Ohio World Language Standards and American Council of the Teaching of Foreign Language (ACTFL).
 Units will utilize 21st century skills and authentic resources to engage learners in relevant and meaningful use of the new language and exploration of the culture.
 Level 4 of the World Language class is designed to provide students the opportunity to further communication in the target language via reading, writing, listening and speaking skills.
+Students have the opportunity to are The Ohio Seal of Biliteracy at this level stating that they are proficient in English and another language.
 According to ACTFL, the proficiency goal for a level 4 student is Intermediate-Mid or the ability to describe in strings of sentences and express personal thoughts in at least two time frames.
-Return to course offering page: 9, 10, 11, 12

-LEVEL 5

-3706 AP FRENCH LANGUAGE
+LEVEL 5 3706 AP FRENCH LANGUAGE